-The CACHE Challenges are governed by Conscience, along with pharmaceutical companies AstraZeneca, Bayer, Boehringer Ingelheim, and UCB, and tap into small molecule design expertise across continents.
+The CACHE Challenges are governed by Conscience, along with members from four pharmaceutical companies, and tap into small molecule design expertise across continents.

 Park's finding builds on his track record in previous CACHE challenges.
 In CACHE Challenge #3, he identified the only novel, active hit, but there were no chemical analogs to further support the finding, and in CACHE Challenge #2, he found the most potent molecule, but it was deemed chemically unstable.
 With Park's successful discovery in CACHE Challenge #4, the promising new molecule - along with the overall dataset generated from the competition - is now available publicly on the CACHE Challenges website for researchers anywhere to develop further without patent or restriction.